henryhlc/henryhlc.github.io/_posts/2024-08-13-binary-search.md

 [codeforces](https://codeforces.com/).

 Binary search over a sequence is conceptually simple to describe.
-To find an target element in an sorted array, you find the element at the middle check if you have found the target, if not, then recursively check the half before the middle or the half after the middle.
+To find an target element in an sorted array, you find the element at the middle, check if you have found the target, if not, then recursively check the half before the middle or the half after the middle.